 Sleeping on the stomach is by far the worst position to sleep in with TMJ disorder.
 It will take your spine out of alignment and can increase the possibility of jaw clenching.

 Your sleep can significantly affect your TMJ disorder along.
 Even if the back-sleeping position is not your favorite, you can try it to help you stay a little more comfortable for the time being.
-If you need more information or help with TMJ disorder symptoms or any other dental health issues, you can schedule a visit or contact us here at Dr. Norman’s office at 425-366-8296.
+If you need more information or help with TMJ disorder symptoms or any other dental health issues, you can schedule a visit or contact us here at Dr. Norman’s office.
 We’ll be more than happy to help.